-Were you aware that the typical height of a two-story tiny home is merely about 20 feet?
-This height might appear unexpectedly short in comparison to standard two-story homes, yet it’s essential to bear in mind that the primary focus in tiny houses is on efficiency and practicality.
+Did you know that the average height of a two-story tiny home is only about 20 feet?
+This height may seem surprisingly low compared to regular two-story homes, but it’s important to remember that the main emphasis in tiny houses is on efficiency and functionality.

 In this article, I will delve into the concept of tiny homes and explore the factors that influence their height.